Preventative Maintenance: Saving Money in the Long Run

 What to Check | Recommended | Recommended Action | Frequency |

-Roof & Flashing | Leaks, deterioration and molds on ceiling | Seal leaks and cracks, inspect flashings, schedule repairs based on your findings | Every 6 months |
+Roof & Flashing | Seal leaks and cracks, inspect flashings, and schedule repairs based on your findings | Clean coils and closed spaces, replace any worn-out filters, and calibrate of thermostats | Every 6 months |

-HVAC Systems | Airflow, filter condition, energy use | Clean coils and closed spaces, replace any worn-out filters, and calibration of thermostats | Quarterly / Seasonally |
+HVAC Systems | Airflow, filter condition, energy use | Burn marks, loose wires, and breaker function | Quarterly / Seasonally |

-Emergency Systems | Fire alarms, disfunctional extinguishers, exit lights | Inspect alarms, service extinguishers, test exit lights | Monthly / Quarterly |
+Electrical Panels | Fire alarms, dysfunctional extinguishers, and exit lights | Inspect alarms, service extinguishers, and test exit lights | Annually |

 Elevators & Lifts | Noise, button function, emergency systems | Schedule inspections and servicing per legal requirements | As per code / Monthly |

-Plumbing Systems | Leaks, drainage speed, visible pipe wear | Fix leaks, clear and clean drains, replace damaged parts | Biannually |
+Plumbing Systems | Leaks, drainage speed, visible pipe wear | Lock function, seal integrity, and operation | Biannually |

-Windows & Doors | Lock function, seal integrity, operation | Adjust hinges and door knobs, repair seals, replace any cracked glass | Quarterly |
+Windows & Doors | Adjust hinges and door knobs, repair seals, and replace any cracked glass | Camera function, motion sensors, and access systems | Quarterly |

-Interior Paint | Peeling paint, stains, damages | Repaint and refurbish common areas | Annually |
+Interior Paint | Infestation signs in storage, break rooms, and basements | Repaint and refurbish common areas | Annually |

-Pest Control | Infestation signs in storage, break rooms, basements | Professional inspection and treatment | Quarterly / As needed |
+Pest Control | Peeling paint, stains, and damage | Professional inspection and treatment | Quarterly / As needed |

-Security Systems | Camera function, motion sensors, access systems | Run system diagnostics and update software | Monthly |
+Security Systems | Replace bulbs, test motion sensors, and timers | Run system diagnostics and update software | Monthly |

-Lighting Systems | Burnt bulbs, faulty sensors | Replace bulbs, test motion sensors and timers | Monthly / Quarterly |
+Lighting Systems | Burnt bulbs, faulty sensors | Line visibility, surface cracks, and lighting | Monthly / Quarterly |

-Parking Area & Exteriors | Line visibility, surface cracks, lighting | Repaint lines, repair potholes, replace faulty lights | Annually |
+Parking Area & Exteriors | Leaks, drainage speed, and visible pipe wear | Repaint lines, repair potholes, replace faulty lights | Annually |

 Other Benefits: